bnthecode/draw-ui/README.md

 -- bugs <br></br>
 ability to edit an existing drawing works, but for some reason state updates cause the image to go back to original.<br></br>
 only way to clear eraser is by selecting a new color, not desired<br></br>
+console errors, only a couple that randomly appear